How to Mix Vocals with Nectar 3 Vocal Assistant

-Choose the intensity with which you want the processing of Nectar 3 to conform to (one of the Vibes above).
+Choose the intensity with which you want the processing of

 When you press next and play some audio, Vocal Assistant will listen in to detect and auto-adjust level inconsistencies, resonant peaks, timbre variations, and harsh frequencies.
 Vocal Assistant will intelligently set EQ nodes, analyze dynamics and then choose compression settings, remove pesky sibilants, create space, ambience, and more.